 Additionally, the heating and heat mitigation investment include the repair or installation of building controls; these controls help to regulate building temperature and save money.

 There will, however, be guidelines for how a school may use the funds and accountability mechanisms will be put in place to ensure that the funds are spent in a way that is aligned with voter intent.
-As with previous mill levies, an independent oversight committee will assess whether these dollars are being spent in alignment with what is on the ballot in November.
+As with previous mill levies, an independent oversight committee will assess whether these dollars are being spent in alignment with what voters have approved.
 Flexibility is provided in the details of each area below.

-Teachers, parents and students have all indicated that additional supports in social-emotional health is critical for student success.
+Teachers, parents and students have all indicated that additional supports in social-emotional health are critical for student success.

-Every school in DPS will receive a per-pupil allocation from the 2016 mill levy (approximately $15 million in total).
-Schools will be able to target this flexible funding based on their students’ whole child needs; for example schools may decide to increase their time with a school psychologist or social worker; schools may alternatively decide to work with a community partner to address the whole child needs of their school community differently.
+Every school in DPS received a per-pupil allocation from the 2016 mill levy (approximately $15 million in total).
+Schools are able to target this flexible funding based on their students’ whole child needs; for example, schools may decide to increase their time with a school psychologist or social worker; schools may alternatively decide to work with a community partner to address the whole child needs of their school community differently.

-Further, these fund will expand learning opportunities outside of the classroom, such as extending the DPS Summer Academy from five to eight weeks and from half-day to full-day programming.
-The expansion to full-day will allow work with community providers to introduce more enrichment opportunities similar to those at a traditional summer camp.
-It will also add sibling slots in summer programs, to ensure families have their children learning together in one place.
+Further, these fund expands learning opportunities outside of the classroom – such as extending the DPS Summer Academy – from five to eight weeks and from half-day to full-day programming.
+The expansion to full-day programs will allow community providers to introduce more enrichment opportunities similar to those at a traditional summer camp.
+It will also add sibling slots in summer programs to ensure families are learning together in one place.
 Student engagement over the summer is crucial to student growth and achievement.
-Students who attend a summer program are less at risk to experience summer learning loss – the phenomenon where students lose academic skills over the summer.
+Students who attend a summer program are less likely to experience summer learning loss – the phenomenon where students lose academic skills over the summer.
 Summer learning loss is one of the most significant causes of the achievement gap between lower- and higher-income youth and one of the strongest contributors to the high school dropout rate.

-$6.8 million will focus on ensuring that all students are reading on or above grade level by grade 3.
-Research shows students who hit this benchmark are four times more likely to graduate than students who don’t.
+$6.8 million of the 2016 mill levy focused on ensuring that all students are reading on or above grade level by third grade.
+Research shows that students who hit this benchmark are four times more likely to graduate than students who don’t.

 Finally, this investment in early literacy includes $2 million to increase access to evidence-based tutoring supports among our most struggling young readers.
 These students will receive additional reading help during the school day so they can catch up to grade level.

-$8 million will be invested in real-world college and career readiness opportunities such as DPS CareerConnect and Dual Enrollment.
+$8 million from the 2016 mill levy has been invested in real-world college and career readiness opportunities such as DPS CareerConnect and Dual Enrollment.
 This investment expands current successful initiatives and programs that provide opportunities for students to truly be prepared for life after DPS.

 DPS CareerConnect offers students relevant courses while connecting them with partner companies and colleges for hands-on workplace experiences and mentoring.
-The program equips graduates with high-demand skills and leads to opportunities for continued education and careers in Colorado’s highest-growth, highest-opportunity industries.
+The program equips graduates with high-demand skills and leads to opportunities for continued education and careers in Colorado’s high-growth and high-opportunity industries.
 Students in the CareerConnect program are 30 percent more likely to graduate than their peers across all high schools and demographic groups.

 Dual Enrollment provides the opportunity for students to simultaneously take college courses while attending high school, and to receive credit for both.
 State-wide, dual enrollment students are more likely to enroll in college immediately following graduation, and once there, dual enrollment students are more likely to have a higher first-year college GPA than their peers.
 Additionally, DPS dual enrollment students lower their future student loan debt by an estimated $487.50 for each three-credit hour course they successfully complete.

-$14.5 million will be invested in ensuring our students have the strongest, most talented teachers in their classrooms and leaders in their schools.
-The funds will support programs such as Teacher Leadership and Collaboration (TLC), a leadership model that allows our best teachers to coach and grow other teachers in their schools while staying true to their first love, teaching their own classroom of kids.
+$14.5 million of the 2016 mill levy has been invested in ensuring our students have the strongest, most talented teachers in their classrooms and leaders in their schools.
+The funds support programs such as Teacher Leadership and Collaboration (TLC), a leadership model that allows our best teachers to coach and grow other teachers in their schools while staying true to their first love, teaching their own classroom of kids.
 In the most recent DPS all-staff survey, at least 90% of teachers participating in the TLC model say their teacher leader creates an environment that fosters passion for learning in students, leads efforts to support teachers in the use of academic standards and ensures they receive feedback and coaching that improves their job performance.
-Funds would ensure TLC is implemented in all 83 schools without the program and sustain the model going forward.
+Funds would ensure TLC is implemented in the remaining 83 schools without the program and sustain the model going forward.

-$4.9 million will be invested in ensuring our students have high quality environments in which to learn.
+$4.9 million of the 2016 mill levy has been invested in ensuring our students have high quality environments in which to learn.
 Funds will support preventative, proactive, deferred and predictive maintenance in Denver classrooms.
 The investment will create cleaner and more comfortable learning spaces for our students and teachers.

-Over the past five years, enrollment has grown by 11 percent and facility square footage has grown by 9 percent, while the facility-maintenance budget has decreased by 5 percent due to resource constraints.
-Classroom upgrades would be provided directly to schools on a per-student basis and school communities would have flexibility to prioritize different learning environment upgrades, based on their students’ unique needs.
+In recent years, enrollment has grown by 11 percent and facility square footage has grown by 9 percent, while the facility-maintenance budget has decreased by 5 percent due to resource constraints.
+Classroom upgrades would be provided directly to schools on a per-student basis and school communities would have flexibility to prioritize different learning environment upgrades based on their students’ unique needs.

-$6.6 million will be invested to ensure students have the tools to prepare them for the 21st century.
-This investment, with a coordinated bond investment, would more than double the schools able to provide a technology device for every student, from 34 to 77, while providing flexible funds to allow schools to replace outdated devices.
+$6.6 million of the 2016 mill levy has been invested to ensure students have the tools to prepare them for the 21st century.
+This investment, with a coordinated bond investment, more than doubles the schools able to provide a technology device for every student, while providing flexible funds to allow schools to replace outdated devices.

-This investment would also provide funding for e-books and additional digital resources for students and educators.
+This investment also provides funding for e-books and additional digital resources for students and educators.
 It would expand the capacity of DPS teachers to deliver digitally-enabled lessons through coaching and support.

-Funds could be used on student or teacher devices or school tech support as well as a device replacement budget of $50 per student in future years.
+Funds can be used on student or teacher devices or school tech support as well as a device replacement budget of $50 per student in future years.